 According to Maharishi, the guru who developed this type of meditation and has taught the practice to more than 5M people worldwide, Transcendental Meditation was established to enlighten the person while performing it.
 The whole idea is to be overcome by inner calmness while in LOTUS and chanting a mantra to rid of negativity.

 Heart Rhythm Meditation (HRM)

 Practitioners call this type of meditation as the “triple threat” because it can provide benefits for a person’s physical, emotional and spiritual well-being.
 Their mantra is, and this is quoted from the Institute for Applied Meditation on the Heart site: “I am a part of all things and all things are a part of me.”
 The person will better handle life stressors and exude a positive aura after learning of the HRM.
-(Breathing techniques that centers around the heart will be acquired which make it a downward meditation.)
+(Breathing techniques that center around the heart will be acquired which make it a downward meditation.)

 If HRM is a downward meditation practice, then, Kundalini is the opposite of that and is termed as an upward meditation.
 If pays attention to an upward stream of energy that can alter a person’s state of awareness.
 Buddhist and Hindu traditions include this type of meditation and practitioners confirm its “healing” powers.